 My experience with the EMT 250/251

-When I started my first internship at Sabella Studios the place was littered with strange things I’d never seen before.
+When I started my first internship at Sabella Studios, the place was littered with strange things I’d never seen before.
 But nothing looked as strange as this black and red box that looked more like a spaceship control panel than recording equipment.
 That box was our EMT 251 that had been sitting in the corner of the control room and had built up an impressive collection of dust.
-We’re a small studio with a lot of vintage equipment so it’s not uncommon for a piece of gear to be temporarily out of service, but this was different.
-No one was sure if we’d get this thing to ever work again.
-We could send it out to the one specialist in California who actually knew how to fix it, but it would cost us $1,500 just to have it looked at.
-As a small studio we pride ourselves on doing just about everything in house, including the maintenance and repairs for all of our equipment.
+We’re a small studio with a lot of vintage equipment, so it’s not uncommon for a piece of gear to be temporarily out of service, but this was different.
+No one was sure if we’d get this thing ever to work again.
+We could send it out to the one specialist in California who knew how to fix it, but it would cost us $1,500 just to have it looked at.
+As a small studio, we pride ourselves on doing just about everything in house, including the maintenance and repairs for all of our equipment.
 It’s how we’ve been able to survive for so long.

 Opening the front of the unit to see hundreds of ICs doesn’t make the task of repairing it seem any easier.
 To make things even more difficult, EMT, the manufacturer of the box, scratched off any identifying part numbers to keep the ingredients of their mystical digital reverb a secret.
 Help came from an unsuspecting place: an intern led us to his father, an electronic technician, who was originally from Russia and didn’t speak any English.
-Fast forward a week or two and he was at the studio with his oscilloscope trying to figure out what was wrong with our 251.
-He decided to take it home to look at it further and within a week we had it back up and running.
+Fast forward a week or two, and he was at the studio with his oscilloscope, trying to figure out what was wrong with our 251.
+He decided to take it home to look at it further, and within a week, we had it back up and running.